log4dev/log4dev.github.io/_posts/2008-06-10-coisas-bizarras-de-python.markdown

-Se executarmos a a função uma primeira vez, passando apenas um argumento, o resultado é o esperado: _f(1) _imprime _[1] _na tela.
-Mas se executarmos uma segunda vez, em vez de imprimir _[2]_, a função f imprime _[1,2]_.
+Se executarmos a a função uma primeira vez, passando apenas um argumento, o resultado é o esperado: _f(1)_ imprime _1_ na tela.
+Mas se executarmos uma segunda vez, em vez de imprimir _2_, a função f imprime _1,2_.
 Eu custei a acreditar nisso, e tive que confirmar pessoalmente.

 Fazendo uma busca no Google, descobri na documentação oficial ([http://docs.python.org/ref/function.html](http://docs.python.org/ref/function.html)) que isto realmente é uma **característica mapeada da linguagem**:

-> **Default parameter values are evaluated when the function definition is executed.**  This means that the expression is evaluated once, when the function is defined, and that that same ``pre-computed'' value is used for each call.
+> **Default parameter values are evaluated when the function definition is executed.**  This means that the expression is evaluated once, when the function is defined, and that that same ''pre-computed'' value is used for each call.
 This is especially important to understand when a default parameter is a mutable object, such as a list or a dictionary: if the function modifies the object (e.g. by appending an item to a list), the default value is in effect modified.
 This is generally not what was intended.
 A way around this  is to use `None` as the default, and explicitly test for it in the body of the function [...]

 Ok, pelo menos está mapeado.
 Mas a frase texto acima merece _"This is generally not what was intended.
 A way around this  is to use `None` as the default, and explicitly test for it in the body of the function_" merece destaque.
 Afinal, logo após a documentação descrever a funcionalidade, ela reconhece que o efeito é indesejado (afinal, parâmetro de função tem escopo local), e ainda por cima descreve a Solução Rápida de Eficiência Duvidosa, a famosa Gambiarra (ou workaround, no jargão técnico).
 Ou seja, o problema poderia ser resolvido na fonte e as funções de Python poderiam ter o mesmo comportamento das funções de outras linguagens.

-Infelizmente, acabei de dar uma olhada na doc do futuro Python 3.0, e a _feature _permanece......
+Infelizmente, acabei de dar uma olhada na doc do futuro Python 3.0, e a _feature_ permanece ...